geoffoxholm/kawase_halide/README.md

 ## How to submit

 :warning: **IMPORTANT** :warning: Send us a _link_ to your code on Dropbox, Google Drive, or OneDrive --
 ***DO NOT*** send a ***.zip*** attachment since it won't get through our email filtering system!
+And please do not make your solution publicly visible on (for example) github.

 ## Closing Remarks

 If there are any interesting things you'd like to draw our attention to in your solution, please say so in a comment or in some documentation.
 Also, if you consult any resources to help you out (online or otherwise), please let us know what they were.

 ## Expected Results